 DEFINITIONS

-Center/Institute: An organization meeting the definition of a University Research Institute, University Research Center, or a University Community Engagement Center as defined by this policy, regardless of whether “Center” or “Institute” is used in the organizational name.
+Center/Institute: An organization meeting the definition of a university research institute, university research center, or a university community engagement center as defined by this policy, regardless of whether “center” or “institute” is used in the organizational name.

 University Research Institute: An organizational structure designed to provide research spanning disciplinary boundaries.
-They may house multiple University Research Centers and/or extend over more than one unit based upon mission-alignment.
-While they are headquartered in an academic home unit, they have a separate budget and multiple funding sources with most of their funding originating from external sources.
-They are distinguished from University Research Centers by their intended longevity, resource commitment, size, and scope.
-University Research Institutes have substantial infrastructure, dedicated administrative and technical staff, commitments of faculty time, and long-standing areas of research.
+They may house multiple university research centers and/or extend over more than one unit based upon mission-alignment.
+While they are headquartered in an academic/administrative home unit, they have a separate budget and multiple funding sources with most of their funding originating from external sources.
+They are distinguished from university research centers by their intended longevity, resource commitment, size, and scope.
+University research institutes have substantial infrastructure, dedicated administrative and technical staff, considerable commitments of faculty time, and long-standing areas of research.

 University Research Center: An organizational structure providing research that may span disciplinary boundaries.
-Their research is generally more limited in scope and more narrowly tailored to specific themes or topics than a University Research Institute.
-While they are headquartered in an academic unit, they have a separate budget and multiple funding sources with most of their funding originating from external sources.
-They may have professional staff, but this is generally less substantial than a University Research Institute, and the staff’s time may be apportioned between several organizational entities.
-University Research Centers must have commitments of faculty time and a demonstrable reason (e.g., access to funding, public awareness, etc.) to exist as a separate entity from their Headquartering Unit and/or home department.
+Their research is generally more limited in scope and more narrowly tailored to specific themes or topics than a university research institute.
+While they are headquartered in an academic/administrative unit, they have a separate budget and multiple funding sources with most of their funding originating from external sources.
+They may have professional staff, but this is generally less substantial than a university research institute, and the staff’s time may be apportioned between several organizational entities.
+University research centers must have commitments of faculty time and a demonstrable reason (e.g., access to funding, public awareness, etc.) to exist as a separate entity from their headquartering unit and/or home department.

-University Community Engagement Center: An organizational structure that provides expertise and specific services to the Louisville Metropolitan area, the global community, and/or individuals outside of the University.
+University Community Engagement Center: An organizational structure that provides expertise and specific services to the Louisville Metropolitan area, the Commonwealth of Kentucky, the global community, and/or individuals outside of the University.
 They may also have a research component, but that is not their primary functional purpose.
 They often serve the dual purpose of providing critical services to the community while acting as a learning laboratory for students to utilize the skills they acquire in the classroom.
 They have a separate budget with most of their funding originating from external sources (e.g., service fees, grants, endowments, etc.).

 Administrative Center: An organizational structure that provides an administrative service to the University to fulfill mission-critical functions.
-These organizational structures may be termed “Center,” but they operate in an analogous manner to a “department,” “office,” “division,” or other nomenclature identifying a discrete portion of the University’s organization.
+These organizational structures may be termed “center,” but they operate in an analogous manner to a “department,” “office,” “division,” or other nomenclature identifying a discrete portion of the University’s organization.
 Their primary purpose is not to conduct research activities or provide services to the community outside of the University.
-Such services may tangentially be provided by Administrative Centers, but they are not core to their mission.
-Administrative Centers do not require BOT approval and are established, governed, managed, and primarily funded in the same manner as “departments,” “offices,” “divisions,” or other organizational structures within the University.
-This policy does not apply to Administrative Centers.
+Such services may tangentially be provided by administrative centers, but they are not core to their mission.
+Administrative centers do not require BOT approval and are established, governed, managed, and primarily funded in the same manner as “departments,” “offices,” “divisions,” or other organizational structures within the University.
+This policy does not apply to administrative centers.

-Headquartering Unit: The academic and/or administrative unit in which a Center or Institute is housed.
-Centers and Institutes must identify a primary academic or administrative unit to act as the Headquartering Unit.
-While reporting structures may vary internally within an academic or administrative unit, all Centers and Institutes must report through the most senior University administrator of the academic or administrative Headquartering Unit.
-University Research Institutes and University Research Centers must be headquartered in an academic unit.
-Exceptions can be made with the approval of the Centers and Institutes Executive Council.
+Headquartering Unit: The academic and/or administrative unit in which a center or institute is housed.
+Centers and institutes must identify a primary academic or administrative unit to act as the headquartering unit.
+While reporting structures may vary internally within an academic or administrative unit, all centers and institutes must ultimately report through the most senior University administrator of the academic or administrative headquartering unit.